openwms/org.openwms.core.preferences.lib/src/site/markdown/index.md

 #Preferences

 ##Purpose
-This microservice deals with configuration and preferences on application level.
+The OpenWMS.org Preferences microservice deals with configuration and preferences on application level.
 It can be used to store preferences in different scopes.
-Scopes can inherit preferences among each other.
+Scopes can inherit preferences from each other.
 In the current version, four different scopes are supported with the following inheritance strategy:

 | scope       | applied to | inherits from |
 | ----------- | ---------- | ------------- |